kennethneary/kennethneary/README.md

 #### About Me👨‍💻

-I'm a full stack software engineer with experience working on lots of different projects.
+I'm a full stack software engineer with experience working on many different projects

-Love learning and playing with new technologies with a keen interest in UI, Node.js, Spring, & AWS Serverless tech
+I really enjoy learning and playing with new technologies.
+Have in keen interest in Angular, Node.js, Spring, & AWS

 #### Find Me 💼